chus-chus/teex/README.md

 A Python **t**oolbox for the **e**valuation of machine learning **ex**planations.

+*note*: this repo is no longer regularly maintained.

 This project aims to provide a simple way of **evaluating** individual black box explanations against ground truth.
-Moreover, it contains a collection of easy-to-access datasets with available g.t. explanations.
+It also contains a collection of datasets with available ground truth explanations.

 ## Installation